 – Glenn Weatherholtz, Sheriff of Rockingham County and City of Harrisburg, Virginia.

 – Kevin Paul, New York City.
-Compiled and edited in 2005, 2012, 2017, and 2024."
+Compiled and edited in 2005 to 2025."

 -Federal Circuit Court judges James Harvie Wilkinson III and Andre Davis, and Senior Circuit Judge Clyde Hamilton in their judgment order (Renier's second appeal rejection) rendered against Noreen Renier and issued April 18, 2012 by the U.S. Court of Appeals for the Fourth Circuit [a court immediately under the U.S. Supreme Court].
 Their order kept in place an earlier 2011 federal court judgment which found Noreen Renier not credible and having misled a United States federal court.